-Some may question the benefits of a shotgun like this and only cite the disadvantages.
+Some may question the benefits of a Over-Under Shotguns like this and only cite the disadvantages.
 It’s best to know both, then make an informed decision.

 What Is an Over-Under Shotgun?